 Causes of Overlap

-- Using the wrong welding technique
+- Using the wrong welding technique.

-- Varying electrode angle
+- Varying electrode angle and incorrect torch angle.

-- Employing large-sized electrodes
+- Employing large-sized electrodes.

-- High welding current or heat input
+- High welding current or heat input.

-- Choose the proper welding technique for optimal arc length
+- Choose the proper welding technique for optimal arc length.

-- Maintain the right electrode angle
+- Maintain the right electrode angle.

-- Avoid using large-sized electrodes
+- Avoid using large-sized electrodes.

-- Try to weld in flat positions
+- Try to weld in flat positions.

-- Use low heat input or welding current
+- Use low heat input or welding current.

 #7 Lamellar Tearing

-Lamellar tearing welding defect usually occurs at the bottom of welded rolled steel plates.
+Lamellar tearing welding fault usually occurs at the bottom of welded rolled steel plates.
 Their distinguishing feature is a crack with a terraced appearance.
 Lamellar tearing occurs when there is a thermal contraction within the steel plate.
 It can also be found outside heat-affected zones, often parallel to weld fusion boundaries.

 Causes of Lamellar Tearing

-- Weld metal deposits on surfaces with optimum cohesion
+- Weld metal deposits on surfaces with optimum cohesion.

-- Improper material selection and welding orientation
+- Improper material selection and welding orientation.

 - Ensure welding is done at the end of the fabrication.